-- Required Training: Refer to the Federal Wildland Qualification Supplement at: https://iqcsweb.nwcg.gov/sites/default/files/documents/FedSupplement.pdf - Other Background, Experience, and Training That Supports: - Applicable experience in prescribed fire, wildfire, all-hazard or other incident oversight may also be considered in addition to other guidelines. - Management oversight of a moderate-high complexity fire program as defined by IFPM standards. - Demonstrated Ability: Successful evaluation by a coach (including feedback from ICs or ACs) that the candidate has demonstrated understanding and application of the responsibilities of an WFA2.
-Use the WFA2 position task book to document.
+- Required Training: Risk Management 101; M-581, Fire Program Management, an Overview; or M-582, Fire Program Management, Leading Complex Fire Programs; and WFDSS training - WFDSS Refresher Topics located within the Agency Administrator Toolbox. https://wfmrda.nwcg.gov/agencyadministrator-toolbox/aa-wfdss-refreshers - Required Background and Experience: - Successful management of a minimum of one Type 3 or higher fire.
+Consider duration, complexity and size of the fire. - Other Background, Experience, and Training That Supports: - Applicable experience in prescribed fire, wildfire, all-hazard or other incident oversight may also be considered in addition to other guidelines. - Management oversight of a low-complexity fire program and/or experience as an Agency Administrator or representative. - Demonstrated Ability: Successful evaluation by a coach (including feedback from ICs or ACs) that the candidate has demonstrated understanding and application of the responsibilities of an Agency Administrator on smaller low-complexity fires with a basic understanding of the elements of the core competencies.
+Use Agency Administrator Task Book to document.